- July 22, 2019

-Indicators are derivative of price meaning that the results that you see via an indicator will come via a calculation using the price you see on your chart.
+Trading indicators are derivative of price meaning that the results that you see via a trading indicator will come via a calculation using the price you see on your chart.
+This is a long winded way of saying that all trading indicators, including the Keltner Channel, are going to lag actual price movement.

-There are several settings we can change with the Keltner channel depending on your charting platform:
+The settings are based on several inputs that you can change depending on your charting platform:

 - Moving average length (will determine lag time of channel)